Reviewed: 26th January 2017

 A third company called Drawn Metal Holdings, which is closely associated with Drawn Metal and DML Architectural Facades, has not been entered into administration.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 The UK economy is likely to be plunged into recession in the aftermath of a No Deal Brexit, according to the Office for Budget Responsibility (OBR).Read More

 9th July 2019